millerms/CranburyChiropractic/_pages/services/shockwave-therapy-eswt.md

   <details class="reveal reveal--up">
     <summary>Is there research to support it?</summary>
     <div class="faq__content">
       Yes.
-ESWT shows the strongest, most consistent benefit for <strong>plantar fasciitis</strong> and <strong>mid‑portion Achilles tendinopathy</strong>.
-Outcomes vary by condition and treatment settings, which is why we pair ESWT with an active plan.
+ESWT shows the strongest, most consistent benefit for <strong>plantar fasciitis</strong> and <strong>tendinopathy</strong>.
+Outcomes vary by condition and treatment settings, which is why we pair ESWT with a treatment plan.
 A few examples:
       <ul>
         <li>Lippi L, Folli A, Moalli S, Turco A, Ammendolia A, de Sire A, Invernizzi M. Efficacy and tolerability of extracorporeal shock wave therapy in patients with plantar fasciopathy: a systematic review with meta-analysis and meta-regression.
 Eur J Phys Rehabil Med.
 2024 Oct. <a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC11561739/" target="_blank" rel="noopener">PubMed 39257331</a></li>
         <li>Feeney KM.
 The Effectiveness of Extracorporeal Shockwave Therapy for Midportion Achilles Tendinopathy: A Systematic Review.
 Cureus.
 2022 Jul. <a href="https://pubmed.ncbi.nlm.nih.gov/35989757/" target="_blank" rel="noopener">PubMed 35989757</a></li>